Summer Publishing Internship Program, 2023

 Applications will not be accepted after this date.

-Due to the high volume of applicants, students who are granted internships will be notified after 3/1/22.
+Due to the high volume of applicants, students who are granted internships will be notified after 3/1/23.
 Please be patient when you are waiting to hear about your application status.
-If you have not received an offer by 3/22/22 you have not been granted an internship opportunity for this year’s program.
+If you have not received an offer by 3/22/23, then you have not been selected as a candidate for the current year.

 Applications will be accepted only in the form of Microsoft Word or Adobe PDF formatting.
 Each application must include a Cover Letter and Résumé.